Jacob-D-000/cbp-Recursive-Name-Changer/README.md

 So I can't use wildcard like I want so I'm going to implement the glob library.
 It's not fun to work with, but I got glob to work.
 I have finished the easier bit right now.
 The next major step will be to parse and edit the xml, which wil be new to me.
 I like what I have so far though.

 So here's am interesting pickle.
 How am I going to change the file?
 My initial idea was to only read the lines I want with a while loop but I doubt that would actually work.
 I mean there are plenty of methods I could use, but I'm not  sure what the best would be.
 I have to think about.
 Probably shouldn't be doing this during Sharla's class, but there are worse thing's I could do in her class.

+I found my holy grail!
+The "re" module.
+If I'm right, then I'll be able to replace any bit of text I want.
+This should be easy as long as I'm able to read the line properly.

+I've Done it !!!!!
+I finished the python Script, I can now change the files I want to change!
+Now it's time to write the script to launch this.